ohyiheng/gust/README.md

 ## Installation

-Pre-built binaries are available in the [releases](https://github.com/ohyiheng/gust/releases) page.
+Pre-built binary for Linux is available on the [releases](https://github.com/ohyiheng/gust/releases) page.

 NOTE: Spotify API credentials are required.
 See: [Obtaining Spotify API Credentials](#obtaining-spotify-api-credentials).